 Australia is such a huge country and seeing some of the sights out of the main cities is a great way to add experiences to your Australian holiday.
 These day trips from Adelaide should be on your Adelaide itinerary.

 Kangaroo Island is known for its unique wildlife that lives only on the island.
 The island was discovered by British explorers who were stunned to see that the animals on the island were very approachable.
 Kangaroos in the mainland are usually very wary of humans but the island had no human inhabitants for nearly two thousand years so animals who lived there were not as terrified of our kind.

-Around 90 minutes drive from Adelaide CBD is Victor Harbour.
+Around 90-minute drive from Adelaide CBD is Victor Harbor.
 This trip is best done on a sunny day with many waterside activities available.
 The beaches of the Fleurieu Peninsula are great for a swim or a stroll along.
 Experience a horse-drawn tram to Granite Island, and learn about the Whaling past at the Whale Centre.